 - Consult their dentist prior to considering an oral piercing.

-- Dental patients wishing to have oral piercings should be advised to obtain information about (a) experience of the artist, including complication rate (b) infection control practices and (c) after-care instructions.
+- Obtain information about (a) experience of the artist, including complication rate (b) infection control practices and (c) after-care instructions.

 CDA Board of Directors

 Originally Approved: January 2006